 Adults can play golf or tennis at some of the 350 tennis courts and 24 golf courses.
 Many resorts include access to their private facilities in rates or can alternatively recommend a place to play.
 You can also rent kayaks and stand up paddle boards.
 Hilton Head Island Kayaking Tour allows visitors to see local wildlife.

 Lucky Rooster Kitchen & Bar– This cozy spot fuses both upscale dining, with menu items like foie gras and veal sweetbreads, and Southern favorites like their decadent shrimp and grits that change seasonally.
 Enjoy their signature cocktails and Moscow Mules in traditional copper mugs.
 841 William Hilton Parkway, (843) 681-3474

-Hudson’s Seafood House On The Docks– Hudson’s is a local institution, but I must have ordered the wrong thing or come on the wrong night, as I wasn’t that impressed.
-But those who love it will mention the dockside location, which is the best place on the island to see the sunset.
+Hudson’s Seafood House On The Docks– Hudson’s is a local institution for the dockside location, which is the best place on the island to see the sunset.
 On the menu is large portions of fried seafood and oysters.
 1 Hudson Road, (843) 681-2772

 Where to Stay

-Renting condominiums is another option if you’re traveling with a group and plan on cooking some meals in.
-You can find them from HomeAway, Wyndham Vacation Rentals, and AirBnB.
-There is accommodation for virtually every budget on the island.
+Rentals- Renting condominiums is another option if you’re traveling with a group and plan on cooking some meals in.
+You can find them from HomeAway, Wyndham Vacation Rentals, and Airbnb.